-2. Images uploaded directly into Blackboard
+2. Images uploaded directly into Canvas

 Images can be created and manipulated in a variety of software types.
 When saving your images for upload save them either in .jpg format (for photograph images) or .png format (for diagrams, visio files, etc) to minimize their size.